VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputMemberAddressType.md

 # InputMemberAddressType ==~object~==

-The `InputMemberAddressType` represents the input object for member addresses.
+This type represents the input object for member addresses.

 ## Fields